shawa/bus/README.md

 150  Fleet St   47
 ```

-Top tip: The Luas stops have stop IDs like all of the bus stations, `LUAS<X>`, eg:
+Top tip: The Luas stops have stop IDs like all of the bus stations, `LUAS<X>`, e.g.:

 ```
 $ bus LUAS29